Skip to main content

 - Before submitting your CV, you will need to have three or four people (including your advisor) agree to write recommendations on your behalf.
-Let each of them know in person or by email that the deadline for getting their letter to Amanda Statland is November 10, 2017 (see below).
+Let each of them know in person or by email that the deadline for getting their letter to the placement coordinator is November 8, 2019 (see below).

-- Incorporate your advisor's comments and send your edited CV and job market paper to Placement Directors Guido and Lumi (Deadline: September 15, 2017).
+- Incorporate your advisor's comments and send your edited CV and job market paper to Placement Directors Guido, Katharine and Nolan (Deadline: September 13, 2019).

-- Have your advisor send an e-mail to Placement Directors and Amanda authorizing you to go on the market (Deadline: September 15, 2017).
+- Have your advisor send an e-mail to Placement Directors and the placement coordinator authorizing you to go on the market (Deadline: September 13, 2019).

-- After we get back to you with our comments, send Placement Directors and Amanda your final CV incorporating these changes.
-(Deadline: September 29, 2017).
+- After we get back to you with our comments, send Placement Directors and the placement coordinator your final CV incorporating these changes.
+(Deadline: September 27, 2019).